Elena Jacinto: Personal

-Jacinto was born in Barcelona in 1985.
+Jacinto was born in Barcelona, Spain, in 1985.

 Around 2002, Jacinto tried to commit suicide by jumping in front of a metro train in Barcelona.
-She survived the attempt but was left a paraplegic.
-Following the accident, she got treatment for mental illness.
+She survived the attempt but was became a paraplegic.
+Following the accident, she received treatment for mental illness.
 Some of her physical rehabilitation took place at Instituto Guttmann.
 In 2012, she worked for DKV Seguros.

 Wheelchair tennis

 Jacinto took up sport generally as part of mental health therapy following her suicide attempt, trying a number of different sports before settling on wheelchair tennis.
 Wheelchair tennis was one she tried two months after becoming a paraplegic.
-She likes the sport because it does not require another person in a wheelchair to have a game, a requirement of some other disability sports.
+She claims to like the sport because it does not require another person in a wheelchair to have a game, a requirement of some other disability sports.
 She started competitive wheelchair tennis around 2007.
 Her competition wheelchair cost around €4,500 to acquire.
 Part of her warmup routine involves doing laps around the tennis court in her chair.

 At the 2007 Wheelchair tennis World Team Cup, Jacinto lost to Margrit Fink 6–2, 6–3 in her first match of the competition.
-In 2011, she competed in tournaments in Tel Avic in Israel, Amphiom in France and Miranda de Ebro and in Burgos, Spain.
+In 2011, she competed in tournaments in Tel Aviv in Israel, Amphion in France, as well as Miranda de Ebro and Burgos, Spain.
 In August 2011, she participated in an international tournament in Belgium.
 Competing in the doubles event with Lola Ochoa Ribes, Jacinto got her first victory of the season and her first victory since winning the Tournament of Casablanca in Marruevos in 2009.
 Following the tournament, she was ranked 24th in the world, her highest ever global ranking.
-In 2011, she competed in tournaments in Tel Avic in Israel, Amphiom in France and Miranda de Ebro and in Burgos, Spain.
 The 2011 Andalucía Tennis Experience, part of the WTA circuit, included a women's wheelchair tennis event parallel to it.
 Jacinto was one of 32 tennis players, and 8 Spaniards, to participate in it.